SIMGOT EM6L IEM

 P

-Prashanna (Chennai)
+Prashanna SS (Chennai)

 Neither dark nor bright, still exciting enough